sscovil/godot-input-controller-addon/README.md

 This is a helper method that returns `Time.get_ticks_msec()` in seconds, as a `float`.
-It is used internally to compare the time elapsed between inputs with the [Input Timing](#input-timing-configuration) configuration values, to determine the type of an input action.
+It is used internally to compare the time elapsed between inputs with the [Input Timing](#input-timing-configuration) configuration values, to determine the type of input action.

 ### find_actions(event: InputEvent, actions: Array[StringName])